ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 fetch reviews after products at $.product via Product(id) fields [customerReviews.body]
 ```

-Each `fetch` is followed by the name given to the subgraph.
-Here, `products` and `reviews` are the names passed to `Subgraph.graphql`. `$` is the root of the client response, so `$.product` refers to its `product` field.
-A field marked `(key)` was added by the gateway for a later lookup, and `after products` means that fetch depends on the result from `products`.
+Each `fetch` shows the subgraph name.
+Here, `products` and `reviews` are the names passed to `Subgraph.graphql`. `$` is the root of the client response, so `$.product` refers to the `product` field at the root.
+The `(key)` marker identifies a field used as a key for a later lookup.
+The gateway may reuse a client selection or add the field itself. `after products` means that the fetch depends on the result from `products`.

-This is useful when testing a new lookup or checking why a field is being sent to a particular service.
+Use the plan to test a new lookup or find why the gateway sends a field to a specific service.

 ### Metrics and tracing